cylindahead/webcrawlerhttp/README.md

 ## Reporting
-- writeCSVReport() - Generates CSV report from extracted data -MprintReport() - Prints page count summary to console
+- writeCSVReport() - Generates CSV report from extracted data
+- printReport() - Prints page count summary to console

 ## Configuration
 The crawler can be configured via command-line arguments: